ntoronto/pict3d/README.md

 The documentation is complete.
 Press F1 in DrRacket and search for "pict3d" to find it.

 If you'd like to browse through the test programs, in DrRacket, click the `File -> Open Require Path...` menu item.
 Type `pict3d/tests`, click `Enter subcollection`, choose a Racket source file, and click `OK`.
+You'll have to either uncheck `Populate compiled directories` in the language dialog (`Ctrl-L` or `Langauge -> Choose Language...`) or copy the text of the test files into a fresh buffer to run them.